Budibase/website/content/it/templates/open-source-it-asset-management-software/index.md

 Our template offers unrivaled device management experiences.
 We’ve provided multiple user-friendly screens for managing costs deployment, asset requests, and maintenance schedules.

-With intuitive forms, searchable tables, and advanced data visualization, our template offers a simple yet powerful platform to manage inventories.
+With intuitive forms, searchable tables, and advanced data visualization, our template offers a simple yet powerful platform to manage inventories - it's perfect for all sorts of IT colleagues, across service desks, operations specialists, and more.

 We’ve also provided extensive functionality for automating admin tasks.
 Our template automatically calculates asset depreciation and maintenance scheduling.
 Simply edit our automation rules to suit your specific inventory.

 ### Instant deployment and rental

 A key part of asset management is deploying the right devices to the right users.
 Our template offers instantaneous asset requests.
-With a searchable inventory screen and intuitive rental form, employees can quickly and easily request the devices they need.
+With a searchable inventory screen and intuitive rental form, employees can quickly and easily request the devices they need in real-time.

 Our template is built around three databases for _assets_, _requests_, and _services_.
 When a user completes a rental form, a new row is created on the _requests_ table.
 This is linked to the respective row of the _assets_ table, using simple relationships